Changing Location |

 Large movements of the map centre location:

-For stations located outside Eurasia, once you have installed the 'Base Network', it is very simple to change the map location to your area of the world.
+For stations located outside the UK, once you have installed the 'Base Network', it is very simple to change the map location to your area of the world.

 For direct location entry, you can enter Lat/Long or QRA data by using the appropriate buttons.
 Your exact location can be found by viewing your area in Google Earth, and then making a note of the cursor coordinates for entry into Radio Mobile using the 'Enter Lat Lon' button.